 In line with Americans’ internet usage, the FCC started defining broadband internet as 25 Mbps—a speed which could “enable users to originate and receive high-quality voice, data, graphics, and video telecommunications.”
 This definition was only updated to 100 Mbps in 2024.

-However, instead of scaling back the tier system, ISPs shifted its purpose.
+However, instead of scaling back the tier system, many providers shifted its purpose.

-With modern internet infrastructure now capable of delivering high speeds to every connected home, ISPs began using speed tiers as a pricing strategy.
-They positioned faster plans as essential for a “smart home” or a “fully connected family,” while labeling lower-speed plans as “basic” or “limited”—even though those plans are more than sufficient for most households.
+With modern internet infrastructure now capable of delivering high speeds to every connected home, speed tiers became more of a pricing and marketing strategy.
+Faster plans were positioned as essential for a “smart home” or a “fully connected family,” while lower-speed plans were labeled as “basic” or “limited”—even though those plans are more than sufficient for most households.

 I’m not the only expert saying this

-Some of the most experienced voices in the telecom industry are calling out the marketing hype around faster speeds.
+Some of the most experienced voices in the telecom industry have raised questions about the marketing hype around faster speeds.

 Take Scott Imhoff, SVP of Product Management at Cambium Networks, a major global manufacturer of wireless broadband infrastructure.
-With decades of experience deploying network solutions, Imhoff cautions against the push for faster speeds:
+With decades of experience deploying network solutions, Imhoff cautions against the push for faster speeds, arguing that as consumers get charged more, their actual usage may not increase despite having the capacity to do so.
+He believes the opportunities for the average consumer to fully take advantage of gigabit speeds are limited, and that many will end up dissatisfied with what they’re paying relative to what they actually use.

 A study from The Wall Street Journal, conducted in collaboration with researchers at Princeton and the University of Chicago, backed up these claims with real data.
 The study tracked 53 households and found: